centrifugal/documentation/server/client_protocol.md

 }
 ```

-`history` – allows to ask server for channel history information (history must be enabled for channel in server configuration using `history_lifetime` and `history_size` options)
+`history` – allows to ask server for channel history information (history must be enabled for
+channel in server configuration using `history_lifetime` and `history_size` options or Centrifugo
+will return `not available` error in response)

 ```javascript
 message = {